conduktor/conduktor-docs/docs/platform/navigation/self-serve/application-catalog.md

 ---
 sidebar_position: 1
 title: Application Catalog
-description: Kafka Self Serve Overview
+description: Kafka Self-service Overview
 ---

 :::tip
-The Self-Service UI is almost entirely Read-only for now.
+Self-service UI is almost entirely Read-only for now.
 Use the CLI to interact with the product.
 :::